arushi10/saas/test_prep.md

 * Religious groups like the Amish choose not to use technology
 * San Diego county has regional distinction in many categories between Northern and Southern population, usually indicated by Interstate 8.
 * Sunnyvale CA has been know as technology hub of influence for the entirety of the United States

+How does someone empower themself in a digital world?
+* To empower themselves, someone can use digital platforms to share their thoughts and ideas.
+Additionally, they can digitally collaborate with a diverse range of people, which helps them become a global citizen.

+How does someone that is empowered help someone that is not empowered?
+Describe something you could do at Del Norte HS.
+* Someone that is empowered can teach people who are not empowered how to use certain technologies, so they too can take advantage of them.
+Something I can do to digitally empower students at Del Norte is to organize workshops about CS topics.

+Is paper or red tape blocking digital empowerment?
+Are there such barriers at Del Norte?
+Elsewhere?
+* Financial barriers sometimes prevent certain groups of people from accessing technology.
+One way we are overcoming these divides at Del Norte is by providing free Chromebooks to people who request them.

 ### 5.3